odabugs/kof13-hitboxes/README.txt

 Developer contact: pdk.odabugs@gmail.com
 This document was last edited on June 29, 2014

+THIS vIEWER IS STILL IN VERY EARLY DEVELOPMENT.
+Many thing may still be broken, and there may still be mistakes.
+We're hard at work to make the viewer more user-friendly, but working correctly is our highest priority.

 This readme document is currently "to be written" in a future commit to this project.
 For now, please refer instead to INSTALL.txt for installation and startup instructions.